DanielOaks/printables/README.md

 ## Licensing

-Check each project to see what license it uses.
+Check each folder to see what license it uses.